 Confidentiality and Anonymity: Reviewers should keep the content of the manuscript, including the abstract, confidential.
 Reviewers must inform the Editorial Office if they would like a student or colleague to complete the review on their behalf.
 Reviewers should be careful not to reveal their identity to the authors, either in their comments or in metadata for reports submitted in Microsoft Word or PDF format.

-Our journals follow single-blinded review in which names of the reviewers are not disclosed to authors; however, reviewers are aware of authors and their affiliations.
+Our journals follow double-blinded review in which names of the reviewers are not disclosed to authors, and names and affiliation of author(s) are also kept anonymous.
 Reviewers shall only access the submitted manuscripts for evaluation of quality and peer-review process.
 They shall not disclose any contents (full or partial) in any media (electronic or print) before the publication of the material or without prior written consent of the authors.
 Any idea or concept generated through the submitted manuscript shall not be used for personal benefits or financial gain.

 Timely Review Reports: The Grassroots Institute aims to provide an efficient and high-quality publishing service to authors and to the scientific community.
 We ask reviewers to assist by providing review reports in a timely manner.
 Please contact the Editorial Office if you require an extension to the review deadline.